shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** Contoso retains complete control over security implementation.
 For clients with strict regulatory requirements, Contoso can deploy E360 within the client's own subscription or on-premises environment, giving the client full control over data residency, network policies, and access controls.
 Kubernetes Namespace Isolation, Network Policies, and RBAC provide infrastructure-level security boundaries between tenants.
 - **Con:** Contoso must implement, test, and certify all security controls themselves.
 Container image scanning, runtime security monitoring, network segmentation, secret management, and audit logging must all be built or procured separately.
 The greater number of self-managed components increases the attack surface.

-> **Trade-off:** Option 1 provides a pre-certified security foundation suitable for most enterprise requirements.
-Option 2 provides maximum flexibility for clients with bespoke security needs. **For regulated industries (which many of Contoso's 800 client programmes likely serve), the ability to deploy within a client's own security perimeter (Option 2) could be a decisive differentiator.**
+> **Trade-off:** Option 1 provides a pre-certified security foundation suitable for most enterprise requirements, with SOC 2, ISO 27001, HIPAA, and other certifications already held by Microsoft.
+Option 2 provides maximum flexibility for clients with bespoke security needs. **Recommendation: Option 1 is the stronger security posture for the vast majority of clients.
+Azure's built-in encryption, Microsoft Defender for Cloud, Purview data governance, and Conditional Access policies provide defense-in-depth that would cost millions to replicate independently.
+For the rare client requiring deployment within their own security perimeter, Azure Arc + AKS in the client's own subscription provides this capability without abandoning the Azure ecosystem.
+Contoso should not build and certify a custom security stack when Microsoft already provides one.**

 ---